-The Bedford Police Department provides Vacation Watch Requests for residents who are on vacation or out of town for an extended period of time.
+The Bedford Police Department provides Vacation Watch Requests for residents who are out of town for an extended period of time.

 To qualify for a vacation house check, the following criteria must be met:

 Owner agrees not to hold the City of Bedford or their agents responsible for any acts of a criminal nature or acts of God that occur to their property while they are away.

 No other person may be staying at the dwelling in the absence of the resident.